Anthony Herron: Arena Football League

 In 2004, Herron played in eight games for the Indiana Firebirds of the Arena Football League, recording 10 tackles, defending one pass, and making eight quarterback hurries.
 From 2006 to 2007, Herron played at both offensive and defensive line for the Nashville Kats, wearing jersey #99.
 Starting 11 games in 2006 and playing four games off the bench in 2007, Herron had 20.5 total tackles and four sacks in two seasons.
 He had one seven-yard touchdown reception in 2006.

 Coaching career

 In 2008 and 2009, Herron was assistant head coach and defensive coordinator for the Tennessee Valley Vipers of the Arena Football League's minor league af2.
 He helped the Vipers win the ArenaCup IX title.

 Broadcasting career

 Herron has worked for the Big Ten Network as a game and studio analyst, NFL Network as an analyst for Arena Football, and NBC Sports as a college football analyst.
 Since 2013, he has been a college football analyst for the Pac-12 Network.
 Herron is a college football commentator for Chicago sports radio station WSCR "670 the Score" and Chicago Bears commentator for Chicago TV station WFLD.
-In addition, he is also a host for the Sirius XM Big Ten Radio channel.
+In addition, he is also a host for the SiriusXM Big Ten Radio channel.